lip6/coriolis/documentation/UsersGuide/Installation.rst

       dummy@lepka:src> ./bootstrap/ccb.py --project=coriolis \
                                           --make="-j4 install" --debug

-  Be aware that it may requires newer versions of the dependencies and may introduce incompatibilites with the stable version.
+  Be aware that it may require newer versions of the dependencies and may introduce incompatibilites with the stable version.

   In the (unlikely) event of a crash of |cgt|, as it is a |Python| script, the right